 Corneal ulcers are caused by a loss of tissue from the surface of the eye.
 The clear tissue of the cat’s eye can become damaged through infection or injury.
 In rare cases anatomical eye abnormalities can be the cause.
 Corneal ulcers are easy to spot, as the affected part of the cornea will become cloudy.
 Other visible symptoms include squinting and redness.

 Most corneal ulcers will usually heal after treatment has been administered.
 This may include treating underlying causes with antibiotics and pain relief.
 More severe ulcers may need surgery to promote healing.
-If you suspect your cat has corneal ulcers consult your vet immediately.
+If you suspect your cat has corneal ulcers, consult your vet immediately.
 Without appropriate treatment, your cat may develop an area of dead tissue over the ulcer.
-This tissue can in time rupture causing permanent blindness and disfigurement.
+Given enough time, that tissue can go on to rupture.
+When it does, it runs the risk of causing permanent blindness and disfigurement.

 - Foreign objects becoming lodged under the eyelid